Sailor suit: As children's clothing

 In 1846, the four-year-old Albert Edward, Prince of Wales was given a scaled-down version of the uniform worn by ratings on the Royal Yacht.
 Popular engravings, including the famous portrait done by Winterhalter, spread the idea, and by the 1870s the sailor suit had become a fashionable dress for both boys and girls in many countries.
-Some Western cartoon and comic characters use a sailor suit as their trademarks; examples include Popeye, Donald Duck, and Fiddler Pig.
+Some American cartoon and comic characters use a sailor suit as their trademarks; Examples include Popeye, Donald Duck, and Fiddler Pig.
 Sailor suits have been worn by the members of the Vienna Boys' Choir on their international tours.

 A female version of the sailor suit, the sailor dress, was popularly known in early 20th century America as a Peter Thomson dress after a naval tailor with outlets in New York and Philadelphia.